jerhartman/cse134-hw4/README.md

 Part 4:
 I added a basic style that matches my main website.
 The most important styles are the grid layout of the blog posts and the buttons with icons and hover transitions/translations.

+Part 5:
+For edits to my site, I added some javascript to make the page interact with the user as they scroll.
+The sections of my site will fade in when the user scrolls down the page.
+Also, I added a typewriter effect to my h1 element that is triggered when the page is loaded.